timeteam/timeteam.github.io/_posts/Non_fiction/2015-12-12-the-riddle-of-the-labyrinth.md

 layout: post
 title: "Margalit Fox - The Riddle of the Labyrinth"
 date: 2015-12-12
-categories: ['history and pre-history', 'physics and mathematics']
+categories: ['history and pre-history', 'mathematics and physics']
 ---